Always something to do for the holidays or rainy day?

 Shooting a ball, but also walking and swimming movements that we can identify under gross motor skills.

-Ball games for toddlers
+The best ball games for toddlers

 The child will try to control a ball by throwing or kicking it.

 Over the years, your toddler's sense of balance and hand-eye coordination will improve.
-As a parent you can play all kinds of fun ball games with your toddler.

 Roll the ball